-The consortium will actively use the STEMFORWARD memberships and the Future Forward and Career Central web portals where employers can showcase their company and position openings for free and students can connect.
-These online tools are underutilized today, so work needs to be done to make enhancements and promote their use.
+The consortium will actively use STEMFORWARD and other venues including the Future Forward and Career Central web portals where employers can showcase their company and position openings for free and students can connect.
+The college will implement the use of a platform that will allow students to access a variety of career support services including WBL, internship and paid work experience as well as employment opportunities.
+These online tools are underutilized today.
+Efforts will be made to make enhancements and promote use of these tools.
 In addition, the consortium will continue to work on placement and preparatory activities such as student interviews, resume writing workshops, and facilitate connections for students, college faculty and business representatives.